CVX Stock Analysis — Chevron Corporation

 AI Verdict

-Chevron trades at 15.2x next year's earnings with 83.3% EPS growth expected, which is cheap for the growth on offer if its integrated model keeps delivering through the cycle.
+Chevron trades at 13.0x next year's earnings with triple-digit growth expected, so it's cheap for the growth you're getting if its scale moat delivers, but any miss could erase the discount fast.

 Competitive Moat